SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 * Used and total memory in MB.
 * Uplink and downlink traffic over all interfaces in KB/sec.

 By default, collection of resource statistics is disabled.
-They can be enabled by setting a non-zero collection interval in the "[System resources measurements](#configure)".
+They can be enabled by setting a non-zero collecting interval in the "[System resources measurements](#configure)".
 Collected data can be accessed in the "Measurements" tab or in a dashboard.

 ## <a name="gps"></a>Using GPS